craftcms/docs/docs/3.x/config/app.md

 ## Session Component

-In a load-balanced environment, you may want to override the default `session` component to store PHP session data in a centralized location
+In a load-balanced environment, you may want to override the default `session` component to store PHP session data in a centralized location.

-####Redis Example
+#### Redis Example

 ```php
 <?php